-Both the flagship phones will be available for pre-order from March 26th in North America, with the first open sale scheduled for April 2nd.
-Interested buyers will be able to get their hands on unlocked units from OnePlus’ website and other major eCommerce platforms, like Amazon, Best Buy, and B&H. The Morning Mist OnePlus 9 Pro in the 12GB+256GB configuration and the OnePlus 9 (8GB+128GB) in the Winter Mist and Astral Black colorways will also be available via T-Mobile on the same dates.
+Both flagship phones will be available for pre-order from March 26th in North America, with the first open sale scheduled for April 2nd.
+Interested buyers will be able to get their hands on unlocked units from OnePlus’ website and other major eCommerce platforms, like Amazon, Best Buy, and B&H. The Morning Mist OnePlus 9 Pro in the 12GB+256GB configuration and the OnePlus 9 (8GB+128GB) in the Winter Mist and Astral Black color schemes will also be available via T-Mobile on the same dates.
 The OnePlus 9R will be available for pre-order in India early in April.
-We’ll update this post as soon as we receive more information about the availability.

 OnePlus has recently confirmed that it won’t be selling the 8GB+128GB base model of the OnePlus 9 Pro in the US.

 Now you know everything about the OnePlus 9 series, check out Mishaal’s detailed review (linked below) of the OnePlus 9 Pro to see how exactly the device stacks up in real-world use.